5G and Smart Manufacturing: A New Era

 Traditional preventative maintenance entails manual number-crunching and an excess of time that manufacturers cannot afford to spare.
 This method is tedious and too ineffective given the sheer amount of time that it consumes.

 Almost 100 percent of manufacturers expect to increase efficiency with digital technologies like predictive maintenance and manufacturers’ adoption of machine learning and analytics to improve predictive maintenance is predicted to increase 38 percent in the next five years, according to PwC.
-Coupled with 5G wireless capabilities, manufacturers could utilize an easier and more effective process for predictive and preventative maintenance.
+Coupled with 5G solutions and wireless capabilities, manufacturers could utilize an easier and more effective process for predictive and preventative maintenance.

 Studies indicate that improving the accuracy of detecting costs of performance degradation across multiple manufacturing scenarios reduces costs by 50 percent or more.